Schedule

 —

-Presenters: Elizabeth Adams Oyarese (host), Oladoyin Idowu, Aminat Abdulsalam, Zakari Emmanuel, The Gift Chikere, Samuel James Femi
+Presenters: Elizabeth Adams Oyarese (host), Oladoyin Idowu, Aminat Abdulsalam, Zakari Emmanuel, Gift Chikere, Samuel James Femi

 Facing a repressive neo-colonel government that has sold its soul to the foreign oil industry, its financial independence to the International Monetary Fund, and is ineffective against the Boko Haram terrorists in the north, the people of Nigeria are in the midst of their second youth-led uprising in four years.
 Even as they “Fight the Power” in the streets, they are “Creating the Power” at the grassroots.
 This session brings together five of those helping to generate people’s power on the ground.